Convergence of clock processes in random environments and ageing in the p-spin SK model

-In the cases $p=3,4$, where our estimates give only convergence in probability, we obtain convergence of $\nu_n^t(u,\infty)$ in probability, e.g. by using the characterisation of convergence of probability in terms of almost sure convergence of sub-sequences (see e.g. \cite{RW1}, Section II.
+In the cases $p=3,4$, where our estimates give only convergence in probability, we obtain convergence of $\nu_n^t(u,\infty)$ in probability, for example, by using the characterization of convergence of probability in terms of almost sure convergence of sub-sequences; see, for example,~\cite{RW1}, Section II.
 19. This allows us to reduce the proof in this case to that of the case of almost sure convergence.